huangjien/writer/README.md

   - Release publishing is skipped for `pull_request` events.
   - Android CI patches `isar_flutter_libs` to add `namespace` and set `compileSdkVersion 36`.
   - `flutter_tts` is pinned to a Windows-compatible version (`4.0.2`) in `pubspec.yaml` to ensure the plugin’s CMake integrates cleanly on CI.
-  - To embed Supabase values in CI builds, store `SUPABASE_URL` and `SUPABASE_ANON_KEY` as repository secrets and pass them via `--dart-define` in the build commands if needed.

 ## Security
-- Treat `SUPABASE_ANON_KEY` as a public client key; enforce access using RLS policies and authentication in Supabase.
-- Never store or ship `service_role` keys in the app or in public repos.
-Use them only server-side or in secure CI contexts for admin tasks (e.g., imports).
+- Never store or ship secrets in the app or in public repos.
+Use them only server-side or in secure CI contexts.

 ## Notes
 - TTS locale mapping is covered by tests (`test/tts_locale_mapping_test.dart`).
 The task “Map app language preference to TTS language code” is tracked in `tasks.md` and can be extended if new locales are added.